Anut-py/h-raylib/DOCUMENTATION.md

 # h-raylib documentation

 This file only contains h-raylib specific information.
-For documentation on individual functions, check the [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html) and the [h-raylib Haddock documentation](https://hackage.haskell.org/package/h-raylib).
+For documentation on individual functions, check the [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html) and the [h-raylib Haddock documentation (incomplete)](https://hackage.haskell.org/package/h-raylib).
 You can also look at the examples included here in the `examples` directory (written in Haskell), or you can look at the more extensive set of examples [on the raylib website](https://www.raylib.com/examples.html) (written in C).
 For information about raylib in general, view the [raylib wiki](https://github.com/raysan5/raylib/wiki).

-For regular users of the library, the Haddock documentation should be more than enough (although much of it is auto-generated, so make sure to create an issue if you find anything that seems wrong).
-The documentation included here is more useful for contributors or anyone who wants to learn about how h-raylib works internally.

 ## Versioning scheme

 The first two numbers in the version track the underlying C raylib version.
 For example, `5.1.x.x` versions use raylib 5.1 under the hood.
 The third number represents breaking changes (renamed/deleted functions or modules).
 The last number represents non-breaking changes (new functions or modules, bug fixes, etc).

+## Memory management

+### Automatic management flow (recommended)

+This flow is the one used in most of the example programs and should be used unless it is absolutely necessary not to.

+1. A `WindowResources` handle is retrieved by calling `initWindow`
+2. A `load*` function is called (e.g. `loadModel`) along with `managed` (e.g. `model <- managed window $ loadModel filePath`, where `window :: WindowResources`)
+3. The data is loaded
+4. Any data that requires extra functions be called to unload it is automatically stored in the `WindowResources` handle
+5. The window is closed and `closeWindow` is called with the `WindowResources` handle (`closeWindow (Just window)`)
+6. All the data stored in the handle is now automatically unloaded

+In some cases, models and other data used by a program are extremely large and thus expensive to keep in memory for the entire duration of the program.
+For this reason, the `unload*` functions are available to manually unload auto-managed data on the fly (be sure *not* to use the `close` function on automatically managed resources).

+Make sure to take a look at the examples to get a better understanding of this.

+### Manual management flow

+In some cases, you may want to opt out of automatic memory management, like so:

+1. `initWindowUnmanaged` is called (it does not return a `WindowResources` handle)
+2. A `load*` function is called *without* using `managed` (e.g. `model <- loadModel filePath`)
+3. The data is loaded
+4. The data must be manually unloaded with `close` (e.g. `close model`)
+5. The window is closed by calling `closeWindow` without a `WindowResources` handle (`closeWindow Nothing`)

+Note that if you are using the automatic memory management flow, then you can still load unmanaged resources by simply omitting `managed` when loading something (e.g. `model <- loadModel filePath`); however, you will still have to unload it manually with `close`, just like in the manual management flow.

+The `Raylib.Internal` module is available for advanced users who want to create their own `WindowResources` object and manually add resources to it.
+This should be used with caution; it is error-prone, and in the vast majority of cases, simply using the automatic or manual management flows is sufficient.

 ## Project structure